the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= TBD =

+* Fix - REST API Event responses now include the correct timezone even if the event has no timezone set or if using the site-wide timezone option [100159]

 = [4.6.11.1] 2018-02-16 =

 * Fix - The render of the venue and organizer templates (thanks to Antonio and others for reporting this in our forums) [99550]